mchitgarha78/muon-registry/README.md

 ## How to Run

-Two methods are avaiable to run DKGs:
+Two methods are available to run DKGs:

 ```bash
 (venv) $ python dkg_cmd.py predefined-party --app-name [Your app name] --threshold [threshold of the DKG] --party [party of the DKG]